Approved at the AGM, May 26, 2001

 8.2.8 Upon request, the Board may approve special grants of money to a Chapter to assist in the organization and development of the Chapters.

 9.1 The Association may enter into joint ventures, teaming arrangements or partnerships with provincial, national or international bodies having similar ethics, standards and objectives as the Association.
-Such a decision shall require the recommendation of the Executive and must have the support of at least 2/3 of the Board of Directors.
+Such a decision shall require the recommendation of the Executive Committee and must have the support of at least 2/3 of the Board.

-9.2 Each group officially associated with CCPA shall be charged an annual fee which will be negotiated between the two associations through a formal written agreement, known as a “partnership agreement”.
+9.2 Each group officially associated with CCPA shall be charged an annual fee which will be negotiated between the group and CCPA through a formal written agreement, known as a “partnership agreement”.

 9.3 All partnership agreements must be reviewed at least every five (5) years and shall be for a term not exceeding five (5) years.